waako/drupaldev-nginx/README.md

 Modified vagrant config from puphpet.
 Supports Drupal 6/7/8.
 Built in Drush and Composer.

-#Mods
+#Tools
 1. Removed xhprof it doesn't work in this config
 2. Easier handling of vhosts and dbs (see example.pp)
-3. Drush pre-installed
+3. Drush
-4. Compass pre-installed
+4. Compass
+5. Omega 4 Gems included as standard
+6. APC / Memcache

 #Usage